10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 Candidates should respond specifically to the questions that are asked in a clear and concise manner, rather than give a response that highlights their qualities or resume but does not answer the specific question.

-A. Experience and Motivation Interview – In this portion of the Structured Interview, candidates should convey to the assessors a clear and precise picture of themselves, including their understanding of the opportunities and challenges of a career in the Foreign Service.
-The assessors will consider candidates’ expressed motivation and experience to join the Foreign Service.
+- Experience and Motivation Interview– In this portion of the Structured Interview, candidates should convey to the assessors a clear and precise picture of themselves, including their understanding of the opportunities and challenges of a career in the Foreign Service and Diplomatic Security Service.
+The assessors will consider candidates' expressed motivation and experience to join the Foreign Service.
 It is helpful to have some knowledge not only of the Foreign Service in general, but also of the Diplomatic Security Service Security Engineering Officer career.

 Step 8: Clearances – Medical & Security